luminovang/documentation/introduction/factory.md

 **Return Value**

-`ViewResponse` - Instance of the render response class.
+`Response` - Instance of the render response class.

 ***